elijah-potter/blog/posts/a_case_for_procrastination.md

 Around this time, Toyota entered the automotive industry.
 However, they did not have the time, nor the money to design and build the same kind of hyper-specific manufacturing machines that Ford used.
 Instead, they chose to purchase comparatively few hyper-__generalized__ machines.
-Their stragedy was to build one car at time, and sell it as soon as possible (ideally the moment it rolled off of the factory floor).
+Their strategy was to build one car at time, and sell it as soon as possible (ideally the moment it rolled off of the factory floor).
 This way, if there is an issue with the vehicle, the design can be modified before too many faulty cars are assembled.

 The Toyota Production System emphasized flexibility over efficiency.